 FIGURING OUT WHAT YOUR NEEDS REALLY ARE

 Conflicts in relationships almost always arise because one or both people aren’t getting their needs met in some way.
-And it’s often the case that those needs are either not communicated effectively or someone’s needs are being ignored.
+And it’s often the case that those needs are either not being communicated effectively or someone’s needs are being ignored.
 Either way, the root cause of the problem is a lack of awareness of one’s needs.
 Relationships end when someone decides the cost of not getting their needs met is no longer bearable.

-Our fundamental emotional needs include:
+Our fundamental emotional needs include8:

 - Status.
 Feeling important or superior; feeling challenged.